Updated: Apr 27

 I know, outrageous.

 She was stomping around and went on a tirade about how she can’t find anything and how come her sister’s room wasn’t cleaned because “she can still find HER Doctor McStuffins kit but I can’t and it was in a special place,” etc. I calmly suggested she put it on the agenda.
-She marched right over, pulled out the composition book and wrote a furious scribble that I then translated.
+She marched right over, pulled out the composition book, and wrote a furious scribble that I then translated.
 Satisfied and redirected, the cloud lifted.

-A couple days later, our meeting commenced.
+A couple of days later, our meeting commenced.
 We did our compliment circle (we all give each other a compliment, a “thank you for” or “I appreciate”), and then reviewed past “solutions” to agenda items from the last week.
 The facilitator went on to read the agenda item, while my daughter explained WHY it was a problem for her.

 We turned to my husband who, surprisingly, went OFF.
 He told her, “My feelings are really hurt right now.
 I spent 30 minutes of MY time cleaning your room and it feels really ungrateful.
 Fine, I just won’t clean your room anymore.”